4 Common Myths About Eating Disorders

 If you suffer from an eating disorder, you probably use food as your weapon to deal with difficult and painful emotions in your life, which leads to plenty of health problems.

-If you are serious about your eating patterns and are determined to manage your eating disorder, learn all you can about eating disorders and dispel all the myths.
+If you are serious about your eating habits and are determined to manage your eating disorder, learn all you can about eating disorders and dispel all the myths.

 Common myths associated with eating disorders include: